iclighthouse/DRC_standards/DRC20/DRC20.md

 ```
 #### cyclesReceive
 Sends/donates cycles to the token canister in `_account`'s name, and return cycles balance of the account.
 If the parameter `_account` is null, it means donation.
-OPTIONAL - This method can be used to improve usability, but the value may not be present.
+OPTIONAL - This method can be used to improve usability, but the method may not be present.
 ``` candid
 cyclesReceive: (_account: opt Address) -> (balance: nat);
 ```
 #### cyclesBalanceOf
 Returns the cycles balance of the given account `_owner` in the token.
-OPTIONAL - This method can be used to improve usability, but the value may not be present.
+OPTIONAL - This method can be used to improve usability, but the method may not be present.
 ``` candid
 cyclesBalanceOf: (_owner: Address) -> (balance: nat) query;
 ```